framely/community/docs/reference/annotations/fillstrategy.md

 Set up gated strategy is easy, on a **frame slot**:
-- Set its Fill Strategy to Gated then configure the detail for gated strategy:
+- Set its Fill Strategy to **Gated** then configure the detail for gated strategy:
   - Prompt: template for boolean question that ask user whether he/she wants to or is able to provide slot value
-  - Affirmatives and Negatives: expression exemplars to help DU, see [Affirmatives and Negatives in Confirmation](./confirmation.md#affirmatives-and-negatives)
+  - Affirmatives and Negatives: expression exemplars to help DU, see [Affirmatives and negatives in confirmation](./confirmation.md#affirmatives-and-negatives) for more information.
 - Provide at least one template for origin slot in its Prompt for bot to generate natural language response.

 ::: thumbnail
 ![boolean-gate](/images/annotation/fillstrategy/booleangate.png)
 :::

-#### How to Use
+#### How to use
 When there is complex subject with many details, it is more natural to use a boolean question as gate to get user permission to go into details.
 This can reduce the user confusion and your effort to deal with resulted unhappy conversation path.

-### Recover Only
+### Recover only

 #### Motivation
 When a service option might only apply to a very small subset of users, like wheelchair assistance, prompting every user for their choice is not a good user experience.
 But when the initial value, either from user input or initialization failed value check of confirmation, bot need to prompt user for new value.